GRAINS-Soybeans surge on weather concerns; wheat rises after slide

 Private exporters reported sales of 264,000 tonnes of soybeans to China, 141,514 tonnes of soybeans to Mexico, and 251,500 tonnes of soybeans to unknown destinations, the U.S. Agriculture Department said.

-Weather conditions in the United States are also starting to be more of a factor in the market, as farmers begin to approach the spring planting season, said Karl Setzer, commodity risk analyst at AgriVisor.
+U.S. weather conditions are also starting to be more of a factor in the market, as farmers begin to approach the spring planting season, said Karl Setzer, commodity risk analyst at AgriVisor.

 "We are starting to see more interest on long-range models and what impact they may have on seeding and potential acres," Setzer said in an analyst note.